-Surgery Center In NJ Says 3,000 Patients May Have Been Exposed To Bloodborne Infections
+Surgery Center In NJ Says 3,778 Patients May Have Been Exposed To Bloodborne Infections

 SADDLE BROOK, N.J.
-(CBSNewYork) – There’s a health alert for anyone who’s had procedures at a surgery center in Saddle Brook.
+(CBSNewYork) – There’s a health alert for affecting thousands of people who visited an outpatient surgery center in North Jersey.

+They’re being told to get their blood tested after a state investigation found unsanitary conditions at the facility.

-The HealthPlus Surgery Center in Bergen County is alerting 3,000 patients that they may have been exposed to infections.
+The HealthPlus Surgery Center in Saddle Brook is alerting 3,778 patients that they may have been exposed to infections.

 The warning covers people who had procedures there between January and Sept.
 7 of 2018.